 On today’s date in 1921, a proclamation published in the Royal Mint’s annual report described the design of Canada’s forthcoming five-cent coin, which would be composed of nickel.

 Because of the rising price of silver, in 1920, Canadian coinage was debased from sterling silver (.925 fineness) to .800 fineness with the remaining 20 per cent composed of copper.
-From about 1911 until 1921, Canada’s five-cent coin had a weight of 1.17 grams and a 15.5-mm diameter.
+From about 1911 until 1921, Canada’s five-cent coin had a weight of 1.17 grams and a 15.5-millimetre diameter.

 It’s estimated only about 400 1921 silver five-cent coins survived; today, these surviving silver coins – dubbed “The Prince of Canadian Coins” – are among the rarest and most valuable Canadian circulation coins.
 What’s believed to be the finest-known specimen (in Professional Coin Grading Service Mint State-67) realized $115,000 USD (not including taxes or buyer’s premium) in Heritage Auction’s 2010 January Signature World Coin Auction #3008.